 - Rely on valid data transparency and lineage to deliver meaningful business intelligence

-- Organizations must remember that technology is dynamic — there are always innovations coming down the pike, and it’s important to make judgments on each as they emerge.
-Artificial intelligence and machine learning alone will likely be integral to 75% of all enterprise applications by 2021, and all infrastructures must have the flexibility to integrate with the best of these.
+Organizations must remember that technology is dynamic — there are always innovations coming down the pike, and it’s important to make judgments on each as they emerge.
+As a result, all infrastructures must have the flexibility to integrate with the best of these.

-Data Intelligence doesn’t help only a few executives or particular disciplines; it’s all-encompassing and helps reimagine every function across the enterprise.
-It gives everyone the power to use data to solve problems, implement ideas and grow businesses.
-It fosters collaboration to drive business value.
-It enhances operational efficiency and identifies new revenue opportunities.
-Data Intelligence enables an organization to get the most out of their data by turning data into a competitive and strategic asset.
-This happens when data is seen not as an end in itself but a powerful weapon to deliver new insights and drive better decisions.
-Data Intelligence gets us there.
+Data intelligence enables an organization to get the most out of their data by turning data into a competitive and strategic asset.
+This happens when data is seen not as an end in itself but as a powerful weapon to deliver new insights and drive better decisions.
+Data intelligence gets us there.